marconeiva/Automation/README.md

 # Automation
-This is to try out test-cases with tools like selenium and specflow.
+Simple Test cases to do a search and input some values using selenium webdriver and Specflow feature files.